carcinocron/kpbb/README.md

 Originally stood for "Kemal Parrot Bulletin Board", but was not intended to release under that name.
 I'd be happy to help anyone interested in taking over this project

-It was intented to be a general self-hosted Twitter/Reddit/Tumblr alternative with a focus on minimal use of javascript.
+It was intended to be a general self-hosted Twitter/Reddit/Tumblr alternative with a focus on minimal use of javascript.
 Think if hackernews decided to have more features without becoming a giant SPA or abandoning it's minimalism.
+The only federation this project intended to use was going to be RSS feeds (inbound and outbound).
+I was interested in an optional "log in with your mastadon" account feature, also a "follow this channel/board as if it were a mastadon user" feature.

 Autoposting into KPBB from external RSS feeds and inbound webhooks work well, logging in and posting/commenting works well, everything else will probably need polishing or implementing.
 Funny enough, outbound RSS feeds were never implemented.